Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 How are allergies diagnosed?

 Your healthcare provider will ask about your signs and symptoms.
-He will ask what allergens you have been exposed to and if you have ever had other allergic reactions.
-He may look in your nose, ears, or throat.
+He or she will ask what allergens you have been exposed to and if you have ever had other allergic reactions.
+He or she may look in your nose, ears, or throat.
 You may need additional testing if you developed anaphylaxis after you were exposed to a trigger and then exercised.
 This is called exercise-induced anaphylaxis.
-A trigger can be any food or a specific food you are allergic to.
-Medicines can also be a trigger.
 You may also need the following tests:

 - Blood tests are used to check for signs of a reaction to allergens.